-Seats which may not be used during the journey are equipped with a sticker (Fig. 31).
+Seats which may not be used during the journey are equipped with the depicted sticker (Fig. 31).

-5.10 Electrical window winders
+5.11 Electrical window winder

-- ▶ Remove hands and other objects from the window before closing. - ▶ Even if you leave your vehicle just briefly, remove the ignition key from the steering lock.
+- Remove hands and other objects from the window before closing. - Even if you leave your vehicle just briefly, remove the ignition key from the steering lock.
 Otherwise children may be able to operate the window winder and injure themselves.